Papua New Guinean Kina

 - Travelling in Papua New Guinea - currency & money saving tips

-- Papua New Guinean kina exchange rates - latest info & charts.
+- Papua New Guinean Kina exchange rates - latest & historic exchange rates.

 Papua New Guinea's currency is the PNG Kina which is divided into 100 toea.
 K100, K50, K20, K10, K5 and K2 notes and a K1 coin are in circulation.
 Port Moresby hotels, restaurants, shops, rental car companies, Papua New Guinea tours and cruise operators and travel agents accept most major credit cards including Amex, Diners, Master Cards and Visa Cards.
 Australian dollars are widely accepted but you may be charged extra as the is a fee at the banks to convert Aussie dollars to PNG Kina.